 Amid a growing desire to live healthier lives, society has a need for products and services that contribute to extending healthy lifespans.
 Fuji Oil is a company that offers food ingredients, mainly vegetable oils, fats, and soy proteins, that contribute to delicious foods and health.
 As a company operating in this domain, it is our mission to respond to such needs.
 Through food, we continuously strive to resolve issues related to mental and physical health.
 We believe that our R&D success and the commercialization of products based on that R&D can contribute to the well-being of a great many people.
 Our desire is to support the efforts of every person striving to maintain the mental and physical well-being that allows them to live their best life.
-By providing delicious, healthy foods, the Fuji Oil Group will contribute to resolving the world's issues related to mental and physical health based on the idea of preventing mental and physical disorders.
+By providing delicious, healthy foods, the Fuji Oil Group will contribute to resolving the world's issues related to mental and physical disorders.